John Sanders (baseball)

 John Frank Sanders (November 20, 1945 – February 3, 2022) was an American professional baseball scout, Major League Baseball player for the Kansas City Athletics, a manager at the pro level, and a college baseball coach.
-He was the longtime (1978–1997) head baseball coach of the University of Nebraska, where his teams won a school-record 767 games.
+He was the longtime (1978–1997) head baseball coach of the University of Nebraska–Lincoln, where his teams won a school-record 767 games.

 Biography

 Born in Grand Island, Nebraska, Sanders was a four-sport (baseball, basketball, football and track) star at Grand Island High School before he was signed to his first professional contract as an outfielder by Athletics scout Whitey Herzog.
 Sanders threw and batted right-handed, stood 6 ft 2 in tall and weighed 200 lb.

 In his rookie season (1964) in the Appalachian League, Sanders batted only 30 times, but collected 13 hits for a .433 batting average.
 He was then kept on Kansas City's Major League roster at the outset of the 1965 season under the terms of the bonus rules then in force.
 During that time, he appeared in his only Major League game, on April 13, 1965, as a pinch runner in an 11–4 loss to the Detroit Tigers.
 On May 4, 1965, the A's lost Sanders on waivers to the Boston Red Sox when they attempted to send him to the minor leagues for more seasoning.
 He played in the Red Sox, New York Mets and Kansas City Royals farm systems through 1968 before quitting the pro game.
 Overall, he batted .269 with ten home runs in 205 minor league games.